 Meanwhile, in a saucepan bring the milk to a light boil(just until milk starts to foam up.)

 Remove from heat and add slowly to egg mixture, whisking constantly to prevent curdling.
 (If you get a few pieces of egg (curdling) in the mixture, pour through a strainer.)

-In a small saucepan (or a small cup if you want to use the microwave), combine milk and 1 tablespoon honey and heat until it registers between 110 degrees F to 115 degrees F on an instant-read thermometer.
+In a small saucepan (or a small cup if you want to use the microwave), combine milk and 1 tablespoon honey and heat until it registers between 110 degrees F on an instant-read thermometer.
 Pour the mixture into the bowl of an electric mixer and sprinkle over yeast.
 Let mixture stand for 10 minutes until yeast is creamy/foamy.